^

 Emergency care for coma in children

-With a coma of grade II-III, complicated by circulatory failure, after 100% of the O2 hyperoxygenation intubation of the trachea is carried out with preliminary premedication with atropine.
-Do not forget about the possible injury of the cervical spine, in connection with which it is necessary to immobilize it.
-A probe is injected into the stomach to extract the contents and decompress the contents.
-Then, infusion of rheopolyglucin or crystalloids is carried out at a rate that maintains a systolic blood pressure level of more than 80 mm Hg.
-In older children, and with craniocerebral trauma to maintain cerebral perfusion by 10 mm Hg.
-Above the lower limit of the age norm.
-In the event that the respiratory system is not protected, the patient is placed on his side during transportation (half-turn).
-It is necessary to control the level of body temperature and diuresis (the possibility of rupture of the bladder!).
+In case of stage II-III coma complicated by circulatory failure, after 100% O 2 hyperoxygenation, tracheal intubation with preliminary premedication with atropine is performed.
+One should not forget about possible injury to the cervical spine, therefore its immobilization is necessary.
+A tube is inserted into the stomach to aspirate the contents and decompress it.
+Then, rheopolyglucin or crystalloids are infused at a rate that ensures maintenance of systolic blood pressure of more than 80 mm Hg in older children, and in case of traumatic brain injury, to maintain cerebral perfusion by 10 mm Hg above the lower limit of the age norm.
+If the airway is not protected, the patient is placed on his side (half-turned) during transportation.
+Monitoring of body temperature and diuresis is mandatory (possibility of bladder rupture!).

-If suspected of hypoglycemia, 20-40% glucose solution is administered.
-For the prevention of Wernicke's encephalopathy before infusion of glucose solutions, it is necessary to administer thiamine.
-To protect neurons of the brain of adolescents in coma, you can use modern antioxidants: Semax, mexidol or methylethylpyridinol (emoxipine).
+If hypoglycemia is suspected, a 20-40% glucose solution is administered.
+To prevent Wernicke's encephalopathy, thiamine should be administered before infusion of glucose solutions.
+To protect neurons in the brain of adolescents in a coma, modern antioxidants can be used: Semax, Mexidol, or Methylethylpyridinol (Emoxipin).

-Such patients are also prescribed antihypoxants, such as Actovegin.
-Continue to introduce antioxidants (ascorbic acid) and, in addition.
-Pre-energy protectors (reamberin and cytoflavin).
-In the hospital for the activation of the reception it is advisable to supplement the treatment with central cholinomimetics.
-For example, choline alphoscerate (gliatilin).
+Such patients are also prescribed antihypoxants, such as actovegin.
+Antioxidants (ascorbic acid) and, in addition, preenergy protectors (reamberin and cytoflavin) are continued to be administered.
+In hospital, to activate reception, it is advisable to supplement the treatment with central cholinomimetics.
+For example, choline alfoscerate (gliatilin).
 It is not recommended to use respiratory analeptics and psychostimulants.

 Patients in coma are subject to emergency hospitalization in the intensive care unit.
-It is extremely important to determine the need for consultation and surgical treatment in a neurosurgical hospital (supratentorial coma in case of craniocerebral trauma, intracerebral and subdural hematomas, subarachnoid hemorrhage).
+It is extremely important to determine the need for consultation and surgical treatment in a neurosurgical hospital (supratentorial coma in traumatic brain injury, intracerebral and subdural hematomas, subarachnoid hemorrhage).

 Использованная литература